yunify/docker-machine-driver-qingcloud/README.md

 go get github.com/yunify/docker-machine-driver-qingcloud
 ```

-binaries also available,you can download from [releases](https://github.com/yunify/docker-machine-driver-qingcloud/releases)
+binaries also available,you can download from [releases](https://github.com/yunify/docker-machine-driver-qingcloud/releases),and put docker-machine-driver-qingcloud file to your any PATH folder, such as /usr/local/bin

 ## Example Usage